DanielePassabi/Uni_AML2021_QueryImagesCompetition/README.md

 #### Solution 4: ResNet152

-This solution is similar to the previous one,except for the ResNet model chosen: we decided to give a try to ResNet152, which has more layers, thinking it would have provided better results.
+This solution is similar to the previous one, except for the ResNet model chosen: we decided to give a try to ResNet152, which has more layers, thinking it would have provided better results.
 Actually, they are quite resembling the antecedent model.

 #### Solution 5: ResNet + training